 Now you can see just how manageable this goal is.

-Million Dollar Ideas vs. Scale Mentality
+1. Understand the Game: Million Dollar Ideas vs. Scale Mentality

 And while some people do actually manage to do this, it's not the smartest way to tackle the financial goal you've set for yourself.

-Instead of looking for that one big, elusive million dollar idea, why not look for an idea that will generate $10 of profit?
+Instead of looking for that one big, elusive million-dollar idea, why not look for an idea that will generate $10 of profit?
 And then repeat that process 100,000 times.

 You see, earning large amounts of money is often more about perspective and planning than it is coming up with an idea nobody else has thought of.

 In fact, it's far easier to come up with a product or service you can sell for $10 to tens of thousands of people than it is to come up with the one big idea that you can sell to an investment company.

 And, for the purpose of our thought experiment, we're going to combine the idea of scale with the concept of 1,000 true fans.

 Let's say you come up with a side hustle idea that generates $10 in profit every time you sell it…

-In your second year you take that $10,000, create a product worth $100 and then sell it to your next 1,000 true fans.
+In your second year, you take that $10,000, create a product worth $100, and then sell it to your next 1,000 true fans.

 This new product costs $1,000, but you've built an amazing reputation in your industry, so you know you can find 1,000 true fans to purchase it from you.

-By year five you have generated $1,000,000 in profit, and without ever having to find more than 1,000 people to purchase what you're selling.
+By year five, you have generated $1,000,000 in profit, and without ever having to find more than 1,000 people to purchase what you're selling.

-Internet marketers have used the above “profit ladder” to get people to buy into their brand at a very low price point, and then as the years go by, create new premium products or services for their eager audience to spend money on.
+Internet marketers have used the above “profit ladder” to get people to buy into their brand at a very low price point.
+Then as the years go by, they create new premium products or services for their eager audience to spend money on.

-I was introduced to the above principle in the book “Evil Plans” by Hugh McLeod.
+I was introduced to the above principle in the book Evil Plans by Hugh McLeod.
 I don't want to tell you what to do, but every entrepreneur should read it.

 It is incredibly difficult to move from a standing stop to becoming a millionaire without a plan.